shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 Check the [operations](#operations) on data-types.

 ## Text

+## Numeric
+### &emsp;int
+- &emsp;&emsp;In Python 3, there is effectively no limit to how long an integer value can be.
+Of course, it is constrained by the amount of memory your system has.

+### &emsp;float
+&emsp;&emsp;- float values are specified with a decimal point.

 ## Sequence
-  ### List
+### &emsp;List
-    List is like array but item can of different data-types.
+    &emsp;&emsp;List is like array but item can of different data-types.
     Uses - []

-### Tuble
+### &emsp;Tuble
-    Tuple are immutable i.e. cannot be modified after it is created.
+    &emsp;&emsp;Tuple are immutable i.e. cannot be modified after it is created.
     Uses - ()

 ### &emsp;Range